 Reduce the number of people prisons and jails as a humanitarian and public health measure.

-During this year's legislative session, we joined with community members and partners in winning passage of several bills to reduce mass incarceration in our state.
+During the 2020 legislative session, we joined with community members and partners in winning passage of several bills to reduce mass incarceration in our state.
 Our group—which includes the ACLU, Mountain State Justice, and public defender groups—built on this success to advocate for the release of incarcerated people who did not pose a serious threat to public safety.

-Since March 2, West Virginia has released a significant number of people, reducing its prison population by 19.4% and its jail population by 3%.
-After the state Supreme Court issued guidelines to judges and magistrates to release people in jail who are awaiting trial, the number of pretrial detainees facing misdemeanors is now down by 38%.
+Since March 2, West Virginia has released a significant number of people, reducing its prison population by 26%.
+After the state Supreme Court issued guidelines to judges and magistrates to release people in jail who are awaiting trial, the number of pretrial detainees facing misdemeanors decreased by 38%.

 Ensure kids, seniors, and all West Virginians have the food they need.